Boundedly simple groups of automorphisms of trees: Bounded simplicity of

 An $(n,m)$-regular or biregular tree, denoted by $A_{n,m}$, is a 2-colored tree with the following code: where $I=\{0,1\}$ and $n$, $m$ are some cardinal numbers $\geq3$.
-Intuitively, in a biregular tree every vertex is black or white, every white vertex is connected with $n$ black vertices and every black vertex is connected with $m$ white vertices.
-If $n=2$ and $m\geq3$, then after removing vertices of color $0$ we get the $m$-regular tree.
+Intuitively, in a biregular tree every vertex is black or white, every white vertex is connected with $n$ black vertices and every black vertex is connected with $m$ white vertices (if we allow $n=2$ and $m\geq3$, then after removing vertices of color $0$ we get the subdivision of an $m$-regular tree $A_{m,m}$).